We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

-We include products we think are useful for our readers.
-If you buy through links on this page, we may earn a small**

 According to the manufacturer, Original flavor Grape Nuts are made with only four simple ingredients: whole grain wheat flour, malted barley flour, salt, and dried yeast.

-Additionally, they provide 7 grams of fiber per 1/2-cup (170-gram) serving as well as a variety of nutrients, including iron, B vitamins, zinc, magnesium and copper (10).
+They provide 7 g of fiber per 1/2-cup (170-g) serving, along with a variety of nutrients, including iron, B vitamins, zinc, magnesium, and copper (8).

-You can also make your own Grape Nuts, using almond and coconut flour instead of wheat flour.
+You can also make your own Grape Nuts, using almond and coconut flours instead of wheat flour.
 Try this recipe.

-Bob’s Red Mill Paleo-Style Muesli is not only healthy but it is also gluten-free.
+Bob’s Red Mill Paleo-Style Muesli is not only healthy but also gluten-free.

 In fact, unlike traditional muesli, it is totally grain-free, made instead with coconut, dried fruit, nuts, and seeds.

-Ezekiel 4:9 carries sprouted whole-grain cereals, which are quite healthy for you.
+Ezekiel 4:9 makes sprouted whole grain cereals, which are quite nutritious.

 These sprouted cereals are quite high in fiber and protein and do not contain any added sugar.
-The manufacturer reports that a 1/2-cup (57-gram) serving contains 23% of your daily fiber needs and 8 grams of protein (15).
+The manufacturer reports that a 1/2-cup (57-g) serving contains 23% of your daily fiber needs and 8 g of protein (11).

 Nature’s Path Organics Superfood Cereals are full of wholesome ingredients.

 Barbara’s Shredded Wheat stands out from other types of cereal in that it has only a single ingredient: 100% whole wheat.

 The wheat is shredded in the form of biscuits that you can crush up and serve with milk.
-It also contains zero grams of added sugar, which is rare among cereal brands.
+This product also contains no added sugar — a rare quality among store-bought cereals.

-According to the brand, a 2-biscuit serving of Barbara’s Shredded Wheat provides 20% of your daily fiber needs and 5% for potassium in only two biscuits (25).
+According to the brand, a 2-biscuit serving of Barbara’s Shredded Wheat provides 20% of your daily fiber needs and 5% of your daily potassium needs (21).

 Arrowhead Mills Spelt Flakes are another good cereal option.

 They are made with only a few simple and organic ingredients and do not contain any added refined sugars.

-They also provide 4 grams of protein per serving in addition to some fiber, vitamin C, phosphorus, B vitamins and iron, as reported by the manufacturer (26).
+They provide 4 g of protein per serving plus some fiber, vitamin C, phosphorus, B vitamins, and iron, as reported by the manufacturer (22).

 One way to keep cereal healthy is to make it out of cauliflower.